-After that, I had a web page for publishing my short stories, where many of my stories achieved over a million reads.
+After that splendid idea, at the infancy of the internet, I had a high traffic web page for publishing my short stories, where many of my stories achieved over a million reads.
 But I could not figure out how to monetize.
+E commerce and PayPal had not arrived.
+Turning traffic into money was not obvious.
 I had the idea that grateful readers would pay for the creative work of writers in an honor system rewarding merit.
-My header on the web page I launched to seed interest for this idea was ‘Tis the duty of the wealthy man to patronize the artisan.’
-I got busy with other stuff and that went into the fourth page of the maybe-later list.
+My header on the web page I launched to seed interest for this idea was ‘Tis the duty of the wealthy man to patronize the artisan.‘ However I got busy with other stuff and that idea to get paid for all those words read by millions went into the fourth page of the maybe-later list.

 Happily the tech circle has completed and now PayPal makes it easy to support free content.
 Now I can justify the time I spend writing free posts because every now and then someone stops and send me $5 on Paypal Donate.